top of page

 How many native bee species can be found in North Carolina?

 North Carolina is home to more than 500 species of native bees.
 Many are economically vital to our agricultural industry.
-In addition to bees, there are approximately 177 species of butterflies, over 2,800 species of moths and an unknown number of other insect pollinators in North Carolina.
-Click here to find out more about our native pollinators, and check out this article from the ‘Wildlife in North Carolina’ magazine (March/April 2020) that talks about North Carolina native bees: WINC-MarchApril-Bee-2020
+In addition to bees, there are approximately 178 species of butterflies, over 3,000 species of moths and an unknown number of other insect pollinators in North Carolina.
+Navigate here to learn more about our native pollinators: https://ncwf.org/blog/wild-bees-friends-not-foes/

 bumble bee mountain mint.jpg